marcelokunze/awakening-blog/README.md

 - 📑 **Table of Contents** - Generated from headings with scroll spy
 - 🏷️ **Category Badges** - Customizable colored badges
 - 🌙 **Dark Mode** - Full dark/light mode support
-- 🌙 **Additional Components** - Promo cards below the table of contents and after the article (More coming soon).
+- 🧩 **Additional Components** - Promo cards below the table of contents and after the article (More coming soon)

 ## Installation